wang-owen/wang-owen/README.md

 I'm constantly looking for opportunities to learn new languages and technologies, and aim to push my skills *even further beyond*.

-Interested in robotics 🦾, real-time applications ⏱️, networking 🌐, computer vision 👁️, and web development 🚀.
+Interested in robotics 🦾, networking 🌐, computer vision 👁️, and web dev 🚀.

 - 💻 Currently working on [Brook](https://github.com/wang-owen/Brook/)
 - 🕸 Take a peek at my [website](https://wangowen.com)